clairey-zx81/json-model/SPEC.md

 # JSON Model Specification v2

-JSON Model aims at describying JSON data structures, so in that sense it is a cross-language JSON-specific type declaration written in JSON or YAML.
+JSON Model aims at describing JSON data structures: it is a cross-language JSON-specific type declaration written in JSON.

 Some features go beyond the traditional _structural_ typing of programming language type declarations, for instance by using constants and regular expressions.